Maria del Carmen Arroyo

-Maria del Carmen Arroyo is the former Council member for the 17th district of the New York City Council.
+Maria del Carmen Arroyo is a former council member for the 17th district of the New York City Council.
 She is a Democrat.

 The district includes Belmont, Claremont Village, Clason Point, Concourse, Concourse Village, Crotona Park East, Hunts Point, Longwood, Melrose, Morrisania, Mott Haven, North Brother Island, Parkchester, Port Morris, Soundview, South Brother Island, Tremont and West Farms in The Bronx.

 Life and career

-Arroyo was born Corozal, Puerto Rico, and moved to The Bronx with her family when she was seven years old.
+Arroyo was born in Corozal, Puerto Rico, and moved to The Bronx with her family when she was seven years old.
 She is the daughter of Assemblywoman Carmen E. Arroyo.

-In her childhood, Arroyo attended P.S.
-154 in the South Bronx, Junior High School in Harlem and two years of high school at Washington Irving High School in Manhattan before dropping out to assist her family financially by working full-time.
-She wouldn't earn her GED until she was twenty years old.
+She attended P.S.
+154 in the South Bronx, Junior High School in Harlem, and attended two years at Washington Irving High School in Manhattan before dropping out to assist her family financially by working full-time.
+She did not earn her GED until she was twenty years old.

-Following working as a receptionist, she enrolled at Hostos Community College, Obtain an Bachelor of Arts degree from the College of New Rochelle in 1980 at the age of 44.
-[This last sentence does not make sense.
-Arroyo's mother, Carmen E. Arroyo, was born in 1936, making the latter 44 years old in 1980, not her daughter, the subject of this entry.]
-She then served as Executive Director at Segundo Ruiz Belvis D & TC before working as Senior Director of Operations for the Narco Freedom, Inc, and then as volunteer Executive Director of the South Bronx Community Corporation.
+Following working as a receptionist, she enrolled at Hostos Community College, where she earned her associate degree before attending Lehman College for her bachelor's, then New York University for her Masters in Public Administration.
+She served as executive director at Segundo Ruiz Belvis D & TC before working as senior director of operations for the Narco Freedom, Inc, and then as volunteer executive director of the South Bronx Community Corporation.